 - Nishiki Market (varies) – many shops along Nishiki Market sell Tsukemono.

 What is Obanzai: traditional Kyoto-style home cooking with many ingredients produced or processed locally.
+Typically the dishes are small, similar to an appetizer.
 This is a style of Japanese cuisine native to Kyoto.

 - Gyatei (11am-2:30pm; closed Wednesdays) – Kyoto-style obanzai restaurant with a set lunch menu.
-The colourful obanzai set comes with 12 side dishes, including Kyoto rice with yuba, tofu skin, conger eel, and other seasonal ingredients.
+The colourful obanzai set has 12 side dishes, including Kyoto rice with yuba, tofu skin, conger eel, and other seasonal ingredients.

 - Nakashimaya (5pm-12am) – family-run restaurant for Kyoto obanzai cuisine during dinner service.
 Use Google Translate to translate the Japanese menu or check the English website before going.